 Water supplied by GMW is not suitable for human consumption without first being properly treated.
-However, blue-green algae, which is always present in waterways can reach toxic levels in certain conditions and this may impact your event.
+However, blue-green algae, which is always present in waterways can reach harmful levels and this may impact your event.
 Further information and current warnings are available at our blue-green algae alert page.

-Further detail can be found in GMW’s Water Quality Customer Information Statement, available at our Safe Drinking Water page.
+Further detail can be found in GMW’s Water Quality Customer Information Statement, available at our Don't Drink the Water page

 Your event may be cancelled